-When doing business in Ecuador, managing your business risks with due diligence is essential to achieve success.
+When doing business in Ecuador, managing your business risks with due diligence is essential to achieving success.

 Entrepreneurship in a new market entails facing different barriers.
 These include linguistic or cultural barriers, as well as lack of local market understanding or know-how.
 Buying existing companies or partnering with locals are key ways to mitigate these challenges and obtain support for navigating an unfamiliar market.